shmulisarmy/snippetMaker/readme.md

-any field thats shows up as optional you don't have to worry about this project even comes with a bonus Snippet Maker snippet which is exactly what it sounds like
+any field thats shows up as optional you don't have to worry about for example the name field you don't have to worry about because if no name is provided then its automatically assigned a name (anonymous x)

+this project even comes with a bonus Snippet Maker snippet which is exactly what it sounds like

 # How You Can Contribute